cysouw/diathesis/text/c04_summaryEpi.md

 ### *Inchoativ* (*los-*)

 The ~~Inchoativ~~ (full discussion in [@sec:adverbial-inchoative-los]) consists of the preverbial adjective *los-*, added as a separable verb particle with intransitive verbs, like *losradeln* 'to start biking' [@next].
 This construction indicates that an activity starts.
-It is typically used with manner-of-movement verbs and manner-of-speaking verbs, but it is in general applicable to all intransitives.
-As an adjective *los* means 'loose' in contemporary German.
-In that meaning it is used for example in the *Resultativ Delokativ* (see [@sec:summary-adverb-delokativ]).
+It is typically used with manner-of-movement verbs and manner-of-speaking verbs.
+However, it is in general applicable to all agentive intransitives.
+Originally, as an adjective *los* means 'loose' in contemporary German.
+In that meaning it is used for example in the *Resultativ Delokativ* diathesis (see [@sec:summary-adverb-delokativ]).
 In contrast, the current preverbial inchoative use of *los-* is derived from an older meaning 'free'.

 ::: ex
 - Er radelt täglich zur Schule.